CalvinChhour/fellers-bot/README.md

 Make sure you have [node.js](https://nodejs.org/en/) installed

 1) run `npm i`
-2) create config.json in `src` folder.
+2) open config.json in `src/config` folder.
 Your file should look like this:
 ```
 {
     "token": <insert discord auth token>,